-- (a) subject to subclauses (b) and (c), at the time specified in clause 15 or as varied or revoked under clause 18; or - (b) the notice given to the person under clause 12(1)(a) is revoked under clause 18, at the time that revocation takes effect; or - (c) if the person becomes a diagnosed person following a COVID-19 PCR test, when the diagnosis is communicated to the person.

-Note: a close contact who becomes a diagnosed person will then be required to self-isolate under clause 8.
+- (1) subject to subclauses (2) to 0, at the time specified in clause 20 or as varied or revoked under clause 23; or - if the notice given to the person under clause 17(1)(a) is revoked under clause 23, at the time that revocation takes effect; or - if the person becomes a diagnosed person, when the diagnosis is communicated to the person; or - Note: a close contact who becomes a diagnosed person will then be required to self-isolate under clause 8. - (4) if the person becomes a probable case, the date the person receives a positive result from a COVID-19 rapid antigen test; or - Note: a close contact who becomes a probable case will then be required to self-isolate under clause 13. - (5) if the person is a close contact of a probable case, the date the probable case receives a negative test result from a COVID-19 PCR test that was undertaken after the COVID-19 rapid antigen test from which the person became a probable case.

+Note: a close contact of a probable case may end self-quarantine early if the probable case receives a negative COVID-19 PCR test result before the 7 day self-isolation period.

-17. Exception - previous clearance
+22. Exception - previous clearance

-- (1) A close contact is not required to self-quarantine under this clause if the person has been given clearance from self-quarantine by the Director or Medical Lead of a designated Local Public Health Unit in accordance with subclause (2). - (2) For the purposes of subclause (1): - (a) the Director or Medical Lead of a designated Local Public Health Unit may make a determination in relation to a person if the Director or Medical Lead of a designated Local Public Health Unit is satisfied that the person is at negligible risk of infection of COVID-19, on the basis that the person has previously been a diagnosed person and has since been given clearance from self-isolation and must give the person notice of the decision; and - (b) for the purposes of subclause (a), the notice must be in writing but is not required to be in a particular form.
+- (1) A close contact is not required to self-quarantine under this clause if the person has been given clearance from self-quarantine by the Director or Medical Lead of a designated Local Public Health Unit in accordance with subclause (2). - (2) For the purposes of subclause (1):

+- (a) the Director or Medical Lead of a designated Local Public Health Unit may make a determination in relation to a person if the Director or Medical Lead of a designated Local Public Health Unit is satisfied that the person is at negligible risk of infection of COVID-19, on the basis that the person has previously been a diagnosed person or probable case and has since been given clearance from self-isolation and must give the person notice of the decision; and - (b) for the purposes of subclause (a), the notice must be in writing but is not required to be in a particular form.

-18. Review of determination and notice
+23. Review of determination and notice

-- (1) The Chief Health Officer, a Deputy Chief Health Officer or an authorised officer who is authorised to exercise the pandemic management powers under section 165AW(2) of the Public Health and Wellbeing Act 2008, may review a determination made under clause 12(1)(a) and, if satisfied that it is appropriate, having regard to Departmental Requirements, may vary or revoke the notice given to the person under clause 12(1)(a) and must give the person notice of the decision. - (2) For the purposes of subclause (1), the notice must be given in writing but is not required to be in a particular form.
+- (1) The Chief Health Officer, a Deputy Chief Health Officer or an authorised officer who is authorised to exercise the pandemic management powers under section 165AW(2) of the Public Health and Wellbeing Act 2008, may review a determination made under clause 17(1)(a)and, if satisfied that it is appropriate, having regard to Departmental Requirements, may vary or revoke the notice given to the person under clause 17(1)(a)and must give the person notice of the decision. - (2) For the purposes of subclause (1), the notice must be given in writing but is not required to be in a particular form.

-19. Notifications by the close contact
+24. Notifications by the close contact

-If a close contact is required to self-quarantine under clause 13 and, during the period of self-quarantine, another person informs the close contact that they intend to commence residing at the premises chosen by the close contact the close contact must inform the other person of their self-quarantine.
+If a close contact is required to self-quarantine under clause 18 and, during the period of self-quarantine, another person informs the close contact that they intend to commence residing at the premises chosen by the close contact the close contact must inform the other person of their self-quarantine.

-20. Testing of persons in self-quarantine
+25. Testing of persons in self-quarantine